 But when you remove the window dressing, you are left with a reflection/meditation technique that seems to actually just work for me.
 It is very similar in structure to Focusing, except that it is more visual and tactile where Focusing is verbal.
 Both are based around felt senses and embodied emotions, though.

-The first part is exactly like Focusing: You have some sort of inner conflict that you feel uncomfortable with, and that you’d like to resolve.
+The first part is exactly like Focusing: You have an inner conflict that you feel uncomfortable with, and that you’d like to resolve.
 You set aside half an hour or so in a quiet space.
 Take two chairs, sit down, calm down (she prescribes 3x3 breaths with specific prompts, but whatever works for you).
 You generate clear positive motivation to understand and solve this inner conflict.
 Then you concentrate on the conflict itself, trigger the specific feeling of discomfort, and note where it resides in your body.

 And here we depart from Focusing.
 Next, you visualise the feeling in your body: Try see name texture, colour, size, weight, etc. Once you have a grip on the feeling, invite it out of your body, into a bodily shape on the chair in front of you.
 Take a good look at it (eyes closed), and take your time to pick up as much detail as you can.
 How tall is it?
 What colour is it?
 Unusual body parts?
 Something familiar?
 Is it at ease or restless?
 How does it sound, move, look?
 Does it have fur or skin or something else entirely?
 Ask yourself these questions, and then accept the first answer you get.
 Once you have a clear picture, ask these three questions out loud: